huggingface/huggingface-llama-recipes/.github/CONTRIBUTING.md

 ## 💡 Need Help?

-If you have any questions or need guidance, feel free to open an issue or start a discussion.
+If you have any questions or need guidance, feel free to open an issue or draft PR.
 We're here to help!